10 Top-Rated Attractions & Things to Do in Grand Rapids, MN

 Scenic State Park

-Forty miles north of Grand Rapids, the aptly named Scenic State Park is a great adventure destination on the Edge of the Wilderness Scenic Byway.
+The aptly named Scenic State Park is 40 miles north of Grand Rapids and a great adventure destination on the Edge of the Wilderness Scenic Byway.
 The park encompasses the entire forested shoreline of Coon and Sandwick Lakes, lending ample opportunity for fishing, hiking, and camping near the shore.

 Driving to Scenic State Park from Grand Rapids is half the adventure.
 Several other scenic stops line the entire Edge of the Wilderness Scenic Byway, including the historic Joyce Estate and hundreds of other lakes.